 “MMMRC recommends that health care coverage be extended to 12 months postpartum to help identify and properly manage health conditions before they become life-threatening,” the report said.
 They found that 31 percent of pregnancy-related deaths happen in the post-partum period.

 State Rep. Philip Cortez (D-San Antonio) also got some support for House Bill 290.
 It would extend Medicaid eligibility for children to twelve months without additional financial review, reducing the costly and onerous verification process many families have to do twice a year to once a year.
 Both HB 290 and HB 133 passed committee favorably.

-Phelan threw his support behind several other health related bills including:
+Phelan threw his support behind several other health-related bills which purport to “increase the affordability of care” by offering more health insurance options including:

 House Bill 3924 from State Rep. Tom Oliverson (R-Houston) – The bill would remove health coverage provided by non-profit agricultural organizations from the rules and restrictions of the Texas Department of Insurance.
 Practically, this means that such groups can offer coverage to employees that may not adhere to standards.
 Many red states have pushed such exemptions, including Iowa, and it can lead to inadequate coverage for farm workers who may believe that they have better benefits than they actually do.
 The bill was left pending in committee.